reinaldoViera/game-of-drones/README.md

 To deploy the app:
 1. Move to the client folder `cd src/client`.
-2. Run `yarn` to intall the dependencies.
+2. Run `yarn` to install the dependencies.
 3. Run `yarn start` to deploy a development server in [http://localhost:3000](http://localhost:3000).
 4. Optionally you can run `yarn run build` to build the app for production to the `src/client/build` folder.
 This folder will be server by the 'server' through [http://localhost:4000](http://localhost:4000).